authts/sample-keycloak-react-oidc-context/README.md

 ### Register new user

+1. Go to the login page
+1. Click **Register**
+1. Fill out the fields for a fake user
+1. Click **Register**
+1. Open the Mailhog UI
+1. Click the email with subject **Verify email**
+1. Click the **Link to e-mail address verification** link
+1. Notice how you're logged into the React app with your newly created user

 ## Seeded data

 The `db/init` folder contains SQL files which are copied into the Postgres image and run on container startup.
 These SQL files do some customization of the `master` realm: